Mesothelioma - benign-fibrous

-Mesothelioma - benign; Mesothelioma - fibrous; Pleural fibroma; Solitary fibrous tumor of the pleura
+Mesothelioma - benign; Mesothelioma - fibrous; Pleural fibroma

-Benign mesothelioma is a noncancerous tumor of the lining of the lung and chest cavity, an area called the pleura.
+Solitary fibrous tumor (SFT) is a noncancerous tumor of the lining of the lung and chest cavity, an area called the pleura.
 SFT used to be called localized fibrous mesothelioma.

 Treatment is usually to remove the tumor.

 The outcome is expected to be good with prompt treatment.
 In rare cases, the tumor may return.

 Fluid escaping into the membranes around the lungs (pleural effusion) is a complication.

 When to Contact a Medical Professional

 Call for an appointment with your provider if you notice symptoms of SFT.

 Haithcock BE, Zagar TM, Zhang L, Stinchcombe TE.
 Diseases of the pleura and mediastinum.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff's Clinical Oncology.
 5th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 73.